A hybrid variational quantum circuit approach for stabilizer states classifiers: Applications

 \section{Applications}

 To illustrate our approach better, we apply it to the study of orbits of four-qubit graph states under different classification schemes of varying complexity.
 First, we consider the set of all four-qubit graph states and show how our hybrid VQC can be trained to distinguish their entanglement classes (\ref{sec:graph}).
 Next, instead of the orbits of graph states themselves, we examine the orbits of graph states under Local Clifford ($LC$) operations.
 For four-qubits \footnote{False for $n=27$ qubits but true for $n\leq 19$ \cite{perdrix}}, the orbit $LC \cdot \ket{\psi_G}$ of a given graph state $\ket{\psi_G}$ corresponds to the set of all stabilizer states $LU$-equivalent to $\ket{\psi_G}$ (\ref{sec:stabilizer}).
-Finally, we consider the full $LU$-orbits of the six representatives of the four-qubit graph state classification and demonstrate that our trained circuit successfully distinguishes them for each other but also from any generic states (\ref{sec:lu-four-qubit}).
+Furthermore, we consider the full $LU$-orbits of the six representatives of the four-qubit graph state classification and demonstrate that our trained circuit successfully distinguishes them for each other but also from any generic states (\ref{sec:lu-four-qubit}).
+Finally, we scale up our method to larger systems of 5 and 6 qubits, and classify the LU equivalence class of the their star graph states against the rest of their LU equivalence classes, limited to connected graphs.
+We show that our method works well for larger number of qubits but an increased number of samples and number of hidden neurons in the post-processing NN are required (\ref{sec:star_graph}).